MrDraxs/Computer/README.md

 # (LINUX ONLY)

 # Computer
-a program that is a universal alias writen in bash to install/search/update/remove programs on linux
+a script that is a universal alias writen in bash to install/search/update/remove programs on linux

 # Usage
     computer install "program"